coltonTB/personal/content/resume.md

 *July 2013 - May 2015*

-+ As the company's first full-time engineer, I built the foundation of our platform, paving the way for growth and monetization
++ As the company's first full-time engineer, I built the foundation of our web platform in PHP and MySQL, paving the way for growth and monetization
-+ I worked closely with the design team to develop a compelling user experience
++ I worked closely with the design team to develop compelling web experiences in HTML and CSS
-+ I implemented a custom site architecture that rendered pages efficiently, supported complex UI features, and allowed our dynamic content to SEO well
++ I implemented a custom site architecture in Node.js and React that rendered pages efficiently, supported complex UI features, and allowed dynamic content to SEO well

 #### Kymanox
 Durham, NC